eggheadio-projects/the-beginners-guide-to-react/13-side-effects.md

       );

       // The Effect Hook lets you perform side effects in function components
-      // Load every time the Greeting() is render React.useEffect(() => {
+      // Load every time the Greeting() is rendered React.useEffect(() => {
         // The read-only localStorage property allows you to access a Storage object for the
         // document's origin; the stored data is saved across browser sessions.